ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/warehouse-how-to-restructure-warehouses.md

 ---
-    title: How to Restructure Warehouses | Microsoft Docs
+    title: How to Restructure Warehouses
-    description: You may want to restructure your warehouse with new bin codes and new bin characteristics.
+    description: Learn how to restructure your warehouse with new bin codes and new bin characteristics to achieve or maintain a more efficient operation.
     author: SorenGP

     ms.service: dynamics365-business-central